Asclepias: Monarch butterfly conservation and milkweeds

 The leaves of Asclepias species are a food source for monarch butterfly larvae and some other milkweed butterflies.
 These plants are often used in butterfly gardening and monarch waystations in an effort to help increase the dwindling monarch population.

 However, some milkweed species are not suitable for butterfly gardens and monarch waystations.
 For example, A. curassavica, or tropical milkweed, is often planted as an ornamental in butterfly gardens outside of its native range of Mexico and Central America.
 Year-round plantings of this species in the United States are controversial and criticised, as they may lead to new overwintering sites along the U.S. Gulf Coast and the consequent year-round breeding of monarchs.
-This is thought to adversely affect migration patterns, and to cause a dramatic build-up of the dangerous parasite, Ophryocystis elektroscirrha.
+This is thought to adversely affect migration patterns, and to cause a dramatic build-up of the parasite, Ophryocystis elektroscirrha.
 New research also has shown that monarch larvae reared on tropical milkweed show reduced migratory development (reproductive diapause), and when migratory adults are exposed to tropical milkweed, it stimulates reproductive tissue growth.

 Because of this, it is most often suggested to grow milkweeds that are native to the geographical area they are planted in to prevent negative impacts on monarch butterflies.

 Monarch caterpillars do not favor butterfly weed (A. tuberosa), perhaps because the leaves of that milkweed species contain very little cardenolide.
-Some other milkweeds may have similar characteristics.